 Facial liposuction addresses concerns such as chubby cheeks and double chins.
 Beyond tackling fat reduction, he also creates a sculpted facial profile with minimal scarring.
 This approach minimises downtime, and patients can expect a faster recovery.
 Facial liposuction is one of the most delicate facial sculpting surgeries; doctors must be experienced, skilled and meticulous in producing a naturally defined and sculpted result for the patient.

 Similar to how a sculptor uses artistic training to mould material into the desired shape, Dr Puah uses a combination of his artistic eye and modern techniques to sculpt the face.
 An accredited liposuction doctor by the MOH in Singapore, he has more than 15 years of experience, specifically in facial and body sculpting procedures and fat grafting.

-In addition to these accolades, he serves as the chairman of Lipo Peer Review Group in Singapore.
 He is the appointed trainer for doctors on cosmetic injectables by Merz Aesthetics Singapore and Allergan Singapore.